playbenny/benny_manual/docs/blockipedia.md

 - On the second midi input C = reset, notes from C# upwards trigger one of the ornament types directly.

+### seq.turing
+- Implementation of the famous music thing turing machine

 ### seq.values
 - a simple step sequencer for one dimensional values. the 'notes out' uses the value as a note, and the velocity from the incoming trigger. the 'values out' sends it as a value, which you can rotate to map to any combination of velocity or pitch if you want to send it to a midi destination.